 Under the Kirin Group Vision 2027 (KV 2027), a long-term management plan launched in 2019, the Kirin Group aims to become “A global leader in CSV* creating value across our world of Food & Beverages to Pharmaceuticals.”
 Going forward, the Kirin Group will continue to leverage its strengths to create both social and economic value through its businesses, with the aim of achieving sustainable growth in corporate value.

-・ Annual beer consumption in Asia was the highest in the world for the 13th consecutive year, with a decrease of 11.7% from the previous year and its global market share was 31.2%.
+・ Annual beer consumption in Asia was the highest in the world for the 14th consecutive year, with an increase of 3.5% from the previous year with a global market share of 31.4%.

-・ Europe, ranking second, recorded a decrease of 5.2% from the previous year due to decreased consumption in Germany and the United Kingdom of 5.1% and 13.2% respectively, although consumption increased in Russia by 4.1%.
+・ Europe, ranking second, recorded an increase of 3.2% from the previous year due to increases in consumption in Russia and the United Kingdom of 3.4% and 12.7% respectively, although consumption decreased in Germany by 2.1%.

-・ Among the top 35 countries ranked by per-capita beer consumption, nine increased consumption levels from 2019 to 2020.
+・ Among the top 35 countries ranked by per-capita beer consumption, eight decreased consumption levels from 2020 to 2021.

 ・ Lithuania is growing rapidly, ranking 19th in 2019, 6th in 2020, and 3rd in 2021.